Tag Archives: Taylorsville Utah

 Additional Costs in Estate Administration

-In addition to attorney fees, there may be other costs associated with estate administration.
-These costs may include court filing fees, appraiser fees, accountant fees, publication fees for required legal notices, and fees for transferring property titles.
+In addition to attorney fees, there may be other costs associated with estate administration, including court filing fees, appraiser fees, accountant fees, publication fees for required legal notices, and fees for transferring property titles.
+The executor or administrator should budget for these costs and consider them when calculating the overall expenses of estate administration.

 Factors Affecting the Total Cost